 Dry-Installing Your Paving Slabs

 The above method is what is traditionally used by the majority of patio installers.
-However, thanks to PrimaPorcelain's revolutionary pedestal support system, you are able to make the installation process even easier, with no mess whatsoever!
+However, thanks to PrimaPorcelain's revolutionary pedestal support system, you are able to make the installation process even easier, with no mess whatsoever - laying patio tiles has never been easier!
 Eliminate the need for traditional adhesives and mortar such as cement and lay your slabs onto our state-of-the-art pedestals.

 Here, your slabs can be laid immediately, with absolutely no drying-out time needed!
 You can even run any necessary cables and wires underneath if you have any special features in your garden - perfect!
 One of the great things about our pedestal supports is that if you ever feel like moving your slabs, all you need to do is simply lift them up and relocate without having to dig them up.
 You can find out more about our pedestal support system below.